 Just so you know: The gathering technique described here is best suited for light- or medium-weight fabrics.

-- Secure the end by wrapping the bobbin threads around a straight pin, using a figure 8 motion.
+When you’ve completed one side, secure the end by wrapping the bobbin threads around a straight pin, using a figure 8 motion.

 Gathering in halves will result in more even gathers and less frustration than trying to do an entire length in one go.

-- Once you like how it looks, you are ready to commit.
-Set the stitch length back to regular!
-And with the gathered section on top, slowly stitch the two sections together using a 5/8 inch SA.
 As you stitch, make sure there is no puckering to the narrower section underneath and adjust the gathers on top as needed.